why-agency/why-test-app/README.md

 Please distribute cards across columns as you see fit.

 Bonus: When filtering results, we’d like to see an animation applied to the changes in the grid or the individual grid items.
 Decide on your own which aspects to animate and how to implement it.
-Feel free to use animation libraries, such as [motion](https://motion.dev/).
+Ideally implemented using [motion](https://motion.dev/).
 For example, a card can have its opacity and `y` position animated when appearing and/or disappearing.

 ## Expected outcome